-Colorado Big Game Draw 2023: How to Get Your Best Elk, Deer, and Antelope Tags
+Colorado Big Game Draw 2023: How To Get Your Best Elk, Deer, and Antelope Tags

 Each March as winter gives way to spring, hunters nationwide begin to daydream of autumn plans and grand adventures in pursuit of Colorado’s big game.
 The application period to apply for Colorado tags is upon us, and now is the time to consider your options.
-In Colorado, the sheer number of options for elk, deer, and other big game tags can be intimidating for even the experienced hunters.
+In Colorado, the sheer number of options for elk, deer, and other big game tags can be intimidating for even experienced hunters.
 However, a few facts and effective research tools can help guide you along the way.

 Colorado elk hunting is widely known for its over-the-counter (OTC) hunting opportunities.
 These unlimited elk tags are available for purchase at over 650 approved vendors including Colorado Parks and Wildlife offices, online, or by phone.
 These are true walk-in type purchases; pay the fee and you’ve got a tag in your pocket.

 In addition, there are also a large number of tags that are only available via a lottery-type drawing.
-Draw hunts have a limited number tags available per hunt code, and each hunt code is only valid for specific geographical units, season dates, and hunt methods.
+Draw hunts have a limited number of tags available per hunt code, and each hunt code is only valid for specific geographical units, season dates, and hunt methods.

 Huntin Fool has put together a guide to Mastering the Colorado Draw System, watch below: